juejuepaingycc/newsapp/README.md

 NewsApp built using react native.

-> Get news headlines around the world with short description filtered by your interests category and search keyword
+> Get news headlines around the world with short description filtered by your interests category and search keyword.
+You can also save/unsave the stories.

 ![mehnews](https://media.giphy.com/media/J4szaPLZsQIof2wMGT/giphy.gif)